 - Lots 19/20 and 25 are considered search lots.
 Parking spaces are on first come first served basis.

 - Reserved spaces in Lots 1, 6 and 19A have limited parking spaces and permits are sold based on the number of spaces available only.

 - If you had cancelled your parking permit payroll deduction, you would need to sign up again with Department of Parking & Transportation to activate your parking permit.

-The SFSU free shuttle service from Daly City BART to 19th Avenue and campus loop shuttle will not run during the week of Thanksgiving.
+The SFSU free shuttle service from Daly City BART to 19th Avenue and campus loop shuttle does not run during the week of Thanksgiving and winter break.
 Shuttle services also do not run during weekends, summer, or on campus observed holidays.

 When the shuttles are not in service, commuters may use Muni route 28 (19th Avenue) to/from campus and Daly City BART station.
 For more information, please email firstname.lastname@example.org.

 Biking to campus is a great option while transit agencies are in recovery from COVID-19 service changes.
 Information on campus biking facilities and safe routes to campus can be found at https://parking.sfsu.edu/biking.
 Bay Wheels operates a bike share network throughout the Bay Area and bikes are available near the SF State campus.

 If you need to take public transportation, wear a multi-layered face covering while waiting in line and onboard and try to limit touching surfaces.
 After stepping out of the bus or train — and before touching your eyes or face — wash your hands or use alcohol-based hand sanitizers.

 Below are updates from local public transit agencies:

 - Starting August 14, San Francisco Municipal Transportation Agency (SFMTA) expects to bring back the following bus routes that serve the campus: